gingerdroids/BlockFrame/README.md

 # BlockFrame
-BlockFrame is a layer on top of Apache PDF-Box.
-Essentially, PDF-Box knows how to write content to a PDF, but not where.
+BlockFrame is a layer on top of Apache PDFBox.
+Essentially, PDFBox knows how to write content to a PDF, but not where.
 BlockFrame fills this gap.
-It measures and positions content, then writes a PDF file using PDF-Box.
+It measures and positions content, then writes a PDF file using PDFBox.

 BlockFrame has been developed for highly structured documents.
 It is designed to be extensible.